Five-hundred-meter Aperture Spherical Telescope: Overview

 The maximum zenith angle is 40 degrees when the effective illuminated aperture is reduced to 200 m, while it is 26.4 degrees when the effective illuminated aperture is 300 m without loss.

 Although the reflector diameter is 500 m, held in the correct parabolic shape and "illuminated" by the receiver, only a circle of 300 m diameter is useful at any one time.
 The telescope can be pointed to different positions on the sky by illuminating a 300-meter section of the 500 meter aperture.
 (FAST has a smaller effective aperture than the Jicamarca Radio Observatory, which has a filled aperture of equivalent diameter of 338 m).

 Its working frequency ranges from 70 MHz to 3.0 GHz, with the upper limit set by the precision with which the primary can approximate a parabola.
 It could be improved slightly, but the size of the triangular segments limits the shortest wavelength which can be received.
 The original plan was to cover the frequency range with 9 receivers.
 During the construction phase, a commissioning ultra-wide band receiver covering 260 MHz to 1620 MHz was proposed and built, which produced the first pulsar discovery from FAST.
 At the moment, only the FAST L-band Receiver-array of 19 beams (FLAN) is installed and is operational between 1.05 GHz and 1.45 GHz.

 The Next Generation Archive System (NGAS), developed by the International Centre for Radio Astronomy Research (ICRAR) in Perth, Australia and the European Southern Observatory will store and maintain the large amount of data that it collects.

 A five-kilometer zone near the telescope forbids tourists from using mobile phones and other radio-emitting devices.

-An expansion has been planned to build an additional 24 radio dishes with 40 meters diameter, and forming a radio-telescope array within the surrounding area of 10KM diameter.
-The project should expect a boost of telescope resolution by 30 times.
+Work is underway on building an additional 24 radio dishes, each with a diameter of 40 m, forming a radio-telescope array with a 10 km diameter.
+The project should boost telescope resolution by 30 times.